zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/06-showing-tool-calls-in-the-frontend/article.md

 <AISummary title="Understanding Message Parts" href="https://sdk.vercel.ai/docs/reference/ai-sdk-ui/use-chat#messages.ui-message.parts">

-The `MessagePart` type represents different types of content that can appear in a message.
+The `MessagePart` type from `ai` represents different types of content that can appear in a message.
 Here's a comprehensive overview of all possible message parts:

 ## Basic Structure